meowgorithm/babyenv/README.md

 This package makes it a little easier to collect values from the environment.
 Pass in a struct with an `env` tag indicating the names of corresponding environment variables and the values of the environment variables will be collected and placed into the struct.
-If nothing is found struct fields will be given their default values (for example, `bool`s will be `false`).
+If nothing is found, struct fields will be given their default values (for example, `bool`s will be `false`).

 Default values can also be provided in the `default` tag.